 Today, there are a few ways to get the information — and take action:

 • Read the fine print.
 Look closely at 401(k) participant fee disclosure notices, which participants should receive at least annually with any plan.
 Or look for the current information in a funder’s prospectus on their website.
-Building on the 2007 amendment, the DOL introduced a rule in 2012 to improve transparency on the fees and expenses to workers in 401(k) retirement plans.
+Building on the 2007 amendment, the DOL introduced a rule in 2012 to improve transparency around the fees and expenses to workers in 401(k) retirement plans.

 Under federal law, employers have a fiduciary duty to offer reasonably priced options and to monitor the quality of the 401(k) plan they offer.
 The more an investor knows about their current plan, the better equipped they are to make compelling arguments for how to improve their plan.

-The information provided is not meant to provide investment or financial advice.
-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
+Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
-The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
-Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“SoFi Securities”).
+1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC registered investment advisor (“Sofi Wealth“).
+Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).

-Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
+2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
 Clearing and custody of all securities are provided by APEX Clearing Corporation.